Communities

 Art: Chinese calligraphy, traditional water paintings and papercut

-Music/Dance: Beijing Opera, Chinese Acrobats, Dragon Dance and Lion Dance Traditional Instruments: Erhu, Lute (Pipa) and Flute
+Music/Dance: Beijing Opera, Chinese Acrobats, Dragon Dance and Lion Dance

 Cuisine: Spring rolls, Fried rice, Fried noodle, dumplings and Beijing Roast Duck